Type Legacy Project

 The Hamilton Wood Type Legacy Project is a collaboration between the museum and designers to make contemporary type designs for Hamilton’s use in the production of new wood types.
 Using antique tools and methods along with newer technologies the museum makes original work, blending 19th-century technologies with 21st century design.
 The project exemplifies Hamilton Wood Type & Printing Museum’s commitment to the principle of preservation-through-use.
 The active and exacting craft needed to produce new wood type deepens our understanding of this historic process, and shows its capacity to enrich the contemporary design community.

 The designs are also digitized making them available to a wider audience.
-These fonts are available in digital format from P22 Type Foundry as part of their Hamilton Wood Type Collection.
+These fonts are available in digital format from Adobe Fonts as part of the Hamilton Wood Type Collection.
 Most of the typefaces in this series are named in honor of Hamilton luminaries.
 The type and graphic designers who have contributed to the project are Marian Bantjes, Matthew Carter, Louise Fili, Juliet Shen, Nick Sherman, Erik Spiekermann, Lynne Yun and Craig Welsh with Elaine Lustig Cohen.

 Etta